5 former Memphis officers charged in Tyre Nichols death now face federal charges

 The Justice Department announced an investigation in July into how Memphis Police Department officers use force and conduct arrests, one of several "patterns and practices" investigations it has undertaken in other U.S. cities.

-Assistant Attorney General Kristen Clarke of the department's civil rights division said the decision was not based on a single incident or event or confined to a specific unit but was the result of interviews with residents and community members that reported multiple incidents involving police officers.
+At the time, Clarke said the decision was not based on a single incident or event or confined to a specific unit but was the result of interviews with residents and community members that reported multiple incidents involving police officers.
+On Tuesday, Clarke said the federal charges are separate from the investigation into police department.

-Community members said officers "used force punitively" when faced with behavior "they perceived to be insolent," Clarke said.
+Community members said officers "used force punitively" when faced with behavior "they perceived to be insolent," Clarke said in July.
 There have also been reports that officers use force against people who are already restrained or in custody, Clarke said.
 The allegations are sufficient to warrant a full investigation into the police department, Clarke said.

 In March, the Justice Department said it was conducting a separate review concerning use of force, de-escalation strategies and specialized units in the Memphis Police Department.
-Federal investigators also are looking specifically into Nichols' arrest and death.
-And, Nichols' mother has sued the city and its police chief over her son's death.
+Nichols' mother has also sued the city and its police chief over her son's death.

 for more features.